 His influences spanning from Muddy Waters, Ray Charles, and Sam Cooke to Lou Rawls, Isaac Hayes, and Al Green, Lutha takes control of PumpHouse audiences wherever they go, mesmerizing them with his soulful and engaging style, a truly consummate performer.

-Ultimately, with the gradual addition of 3 more musicians, the band gained its "perfect 7" complement that it is today – seven talented musicians led by the powerhouse of Lutha's voice and charisma.
+Ultimately, with the gradual addition of 2 more musicians, the band gained its "perfect 6" complement that it is today – six talented musicians led by the powerhouse of Lutha's voice and charisma.
 Soon following Lutha's arrival to the group, Chris Leitch, joined the group.
 Songwriter, composer, vocalist, trombonist, keyboardist, and all-around musical wizard, he brought a ska background, being a founding member of Richmond's own Boy Oh Boy and original member of Fighting Gravity.
 After Chris, Eddie Lohr joined.
 With his life-long love of the Blues, his vocals and electric guitar add to PumpHouse's unique style and tone.
-And finally, "Dr. J." Jimmy Jordan, saxophonist, joined the group, bringing his straight-ahead style, positivity and energy into every note.

-Together, Lutha, the two Waynes and Pete, Chris, Eddie and Dr. J are a close-knit group, truly best of friends, all motivated by their love of music rather than money.
+Together, Lutha, the two Waynes and Pete, Chris and Eddie are a close-knit group, truly best of friends, all motivated by their love of music rather than money.

 Pete says, "We just love to play, we're in the age group where money has nothing to do with it anymore – nice to be at a point in life where we can be about the music, not the money."
 "Our music is always naturally evolving – who knows where we'll end up musically."
 Stay tuned.